FlexMeasures/flexmeasures/documentation/tut/posting_data.rst

             "unit": "kWh"
         }

-.. note:: At the moment, FlexMeasures only supports batteries and car chargers here (asset types "battery", "one-way_evse" or "two-way_evse"), but this will be expanded to flexible assets as needed.
+.. note:: At the moment, FlexMeasures only supports batteries and car chargers here (asset types "battery", "one-way_evse" or "two-way_evse").
+          This will be expanded to flexible assets as needed.

 Actually, UDI Events are more powerful than this.
 In :ref:`how_queue_scheduling`, we'll cover how they can be used to request a future state, which is useful to steer the scheduling.